 - (3) Includes 1,500 shares of Common Stock as to which Mr. Hotopp shares voting and investment power with his wife. - (4) Includes 105,054 shares of Common Stock and 721 shares of Preferred Stock held by Mr. Shaw's wife and 5,819 shares of Common Stock held as custodian. - (5) The Company has established a Stock Compensation Trust which holds 567,630 shares of Common Stock which are available to satisfy obligations of the Company under its stock incentive plans.
 Under the terms of the Trust Agreement, the trustee, PNC Bank, must follow the directions of the holders of stock options under the plans, excluding members of the Board of Directors, in voting the shares held by the Trust and in determining whether such shares should be tendered in the event of a tender or exchange offer for the Common Stock.
 Each such option holder has the power to direct the trustee with respect to a number of shares of Common Stock equal to the shares held by the Trust divided by the number of option holders.
-Included in the table are 31,535 shares of Common Stock for all directors and executive officers as a group, as to which such persons and other executive officers of the Company have such voting and investment power.
+Included in the table are 31,535 shares of Common Stock each for Messrs.
+Herald and Steggles, and 252,280 shares of Common Stock for all directors and executive officers as a group, as to which such persons and other executive officers of the Company have such voting and investment power.
 See the following discussion of the beneficial ownership of PNC Bank Corp.